sububer/vc-fund-predictor/README.md

-# VC Fund Predictor
+# VC Fund Success Predictor
 Venture Fund Success Modeling With Deep Learning

 ---

 ## Overview
 A venture capital firm, Alphabet Soup, recieves many funding applications from startups every day.
-This is an analyis using deep learning techniques, to create a model which predicts whether applicants will be successful if funded by Alphabet Soup.
+This is an analyis using deep learning techniques, to create models which predict whether applicants will be successful if funded by Alphabet Soup.

 See full analysis details in the notebook [GC_venture_funding_with_deep_learning.ipynb](app/GC_venture_funding_with_deep_learning.ipynb)